-Another Patina Joachim Splichal venture where most of the effort went into the design. while the menu seems sophisticated, the recipes are rather bland and uninspired with a few exceptions.
-Some of the nonpasta entrees pan-roasted white fish with fennel-and-tomato vinaigrette and a citrus-and-herb-rubbed chicken, for example are the real highlights. the kids will enjoy the colorful decor and activities; adults can get a good glass of wine or a cocktail and feed the entire crew for less than $100.
+Another Patina Joachim Splichal venture where most of the effort went into the design. while the menu seems sophisticated, the recipes are rather bland and uninspired with a few exceptions. the kids will enjoy the colorful decor and activities; adults can get a good glass of wine or a cocktail and feed the entire crew for les than $100.

 Setting and Atmosphere